laurieagel/waf-create/README.md

  This repository is being developed - future additions will include scripts to create daily figures of WAF on pressure levels, as well as cross-sections.

+ We gratefully acknowledge NSF grant #1657921 for making this possible.